initialyudhi/Woo-Payment-Gateways-Bank-Indo-Kode-Payment/readme.txt

 3. Search for `WooWIB - Payment Gateways Bank Indonesia` and click 'Install Now' or click on the `upload` link to upload `woo-payment-gateways-bank-indo-kode-payment.zip`
 4. Click on `Activate plugin`
 5. For manual install , upload `woo-payment-gateways-bank-indo-kode-payment` folder to the `/wp-content/plugins/` directory
+6. You can also download from [Github](https://github.com/initialyudhi/Woo-Payment-Gateways-Bank-Indo-Kode-Payment)
-6. Unzip the file
+7. Unzip the file
-7. Activate the plugin through the 'Plugins' menu in WordPress
+8. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.3.1 =
+* Enhancement  - some bux fix checkout page

+= 2.3.0 =
+* Enhancement  - bux fix
+* Dev - Add setting for minimal (default 1 ) - maximal (default 200 )  payment code
+* Dev - Add for choose payment gateway active to payment code

+= 2.2.5.2 =
+* Enhancement  - bux fix

 = 2.2.5.1 =
 * Enhancement  - bux fix